 This Deed may be executed in any number of counterparts.
 All counterparts, taken together, constitute one deed.
 A party may execute this Deed by signing any counterpart.

 If you have many parties to a deed or agreement, you’ll want to use a counterpart clause for efficiency’s sake.

-Be careful not to make the assumption that you can signing in counterparts is acceptable for all deeds and agreement.
+However, you should be careful not to make the assumption that signing in counterparts is acceptable for all deeds and agreements.

 You’ll need to see a clause in that deed or agreement that allows counterpart signatures before you can sign this way.

-One of the requirements of a deed is that it needs to be on paper so when you sign a deed that allows for counterparts, you’ll need to sign on paper.
+One of the requirements of a deed is that it needs to be on paper so when you sign a deed that allows for counterparts, you’ll need to sign a paper copy.

-This tip is especially important for deeds that have witness sections - i.e. an individual that signs a deed with a witness section underneath.
+This tip is especially important for deeds with witness sections - i.e. an individual that signs a deed with a witness section underneath.